 Chronic conditions can also play a major role, particularly heart disease, low blood pressure, and even dementia, which can cause dizziness.

 Unfortunately, many of the conditions that cause falls are somewhat unavoidable.
 However, there are a number of things a patient and his/her family can do to reduce the likelihood of these conditions causing a fall.
 These include (but aren’t limited to):

 Depending on the age of the patient, it may also be a good idea to move to a single-floor occupancy, where stairs won’t pose any risks.

-Lastly, it’s essential to talk to a patient’s doctor about any individual risks based on lifestyle, medicines, etc. Getting the patient’s vision checked regularly can also help ensure they have the right prescription on your glasses or contacts, potentially limiting the risk of falling due to a vision issue.
+Lastly, it’s essential to talk to a patient’s doctor about any individual risks based on lifestyle, medicines, etc. Getting the patient’s vision checked regularly can also help ensure they have the right prescription on their glasses or contacts, potentially limiting the risk of falling due to a vision issue.

 Schedule an appointment with us to receive a full diagnosis and personalized recommendations for safe, fall-free living.